 6.6A (c) Exceptions to the requirement in subsection (a) shall be permitted only for a resource which the Capacity Market Seller demonstrates is reasonably expected to be physically incapable of satisfying the requirements of a Capacity Performance Resource.
-Intermittent Resources, Capacity Storage Resources, Demand Resources, Energy Efficiency Resources shall not be required to offer as a Capacity Performance Resource, but shall not be precluded from being offered as a Capacity Performance Resource at a level that demonstrably satisfies such requirements.
+Intermittent Resources, Capacity Storage Resources, Demand Resources, Energy Efficiency Resources and DER Aggregation Resources shall not be required to offer as a Capacity Performance Resource, but shall not be precluded from being offered as a Capacity Performance Resource at a level that demonstrably satisfies such requirements.
 Exceptions shall be determined using the same timeline and procedures as specified in section 6.6.

 Tariff, Attachment DD, section 10A.